cdtomkins/certmonitor/docs/usage/faq.md

 ### What platforms does CertMonitor support?

-CertMonitor runs on any platform with Python 3.7+ and does not require any non-standard dependencies for orchestration or logic.
-Rust bindings are required for advanced public key and elliptic curve features, and will be distributed as pre-built wheels for all major platforms.
+CertMonitor runs on any platform with Python 3.8+ and does not require any non-standard dependencies for orchestration or logic.
+Rust is only needed for advanced public key and elliptic curve features.
+Pre-built wheels are provided for major platforms where available—see the installation instructions for details.